learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ## Introduction

-As we begin to talk about confidence intervals it’s important to remember the difference between a **sample distribution** and a **sampling distribution**.
+As we begin to talk about confidence intervals, it’s important to remember the difference between a **sample distribution** and a **sampling distribution**.

 Remember that a sample data distribution is the distribution of the data points within a single sample.
 A sampling distribution is the probability distribution a statistic can take.
 Also recall that, by the Central Limit Theorem, the sampling distribution of the sample mean (x_hat) is approximately normal regardless of the shape of the original distribution of the variable.

-As seen in previous lab,  point estimates can provide some idea of a population parameter like the mean, but estimates are prone to error and also, taking multiple samples to get improved estimates may not be feasible all the time.
+As seen in a previous lab,  point estimates can provide some idea of a population parameter like the mean, but estimates are prone to error and also, taking multiple samples to get improved estimates may not be feasible all the time.

 ## Objectives
 You will be able to: